tarikh/newsletter_summary/README.md

 - Uses Anthropic's Claude AI to generate summaries focused on practical applications and real-world impact
 - Outputs a markdown report with the top 5 AI developments, why they matter, and actionable insights
 - Includes links to newsletter sources and a brief methodology section
+- **Modular codebase**: Authentication, fetching, NLP, LLM analysis, and reporting are now in separate modules for easier maintenance and extension

 ## Requirements